Last Updated on

 What You Need to Shop For

 Being pregnant does not mean you cannot be stylish.
 Invest in good bras that stretch.
 You can also buy nursing bras at this stage that will come in handy later.
 Buy books on parenting that will give you information.
 Invest in maternity clothes and stretchy pants, preferably in cotton.
+Maternity kurtis are a good option as they’re super comfortable and offer ample space for the growing belly.
+For maximum comfort, while sleeping at night, Bella Mama’s maternity night suits would be perfect during pregnancy and even after pregnancy as they come with two side zippers for easy nursing.
 Stock up on the vitamins and health supplements that your doctor advises.
 Invest in comfortable shoes that will help with leg cramps and swelling.
 Do buy good oral care products that can help keep oral problems at bay.

 While your baby bump is barely discernible, there are a lot of bodily changes you will have to deal with because of the hormones being produced by your body.
 The good news is that a healthy diet and comfortable clothes can go a long way in bringing comfort.